Configuration Menu Language

 CML was written by Raymond Chen in 1993.
+Its question-and-answer interface allowed systematic selection of particular behaviors without editing multiple system files.

-Its question-and-answer interface allowed systematic selection particular behaviors without editing multiple system files.
+CML2

 Eric S. Raymond wrote a menu-driven module named CML2 to replace it, but it was officially rejected.
 Linus Torvalds attributed the rejection in a 2007 lkml.org post to a preference for small incremental changes, and concern that the maintainer had not been involved in the rewrite.
 "You can't just...go do your own thing and expect it to be merged," he said, noting that Raymond "left with a splash" over the rejection.

 LinuxKernelConf replaced CML in kernel version 2.5.45, and remains in use for the 4.0 kernel.